 - No student-athlete may have an "F" and be allowed to compete during the season.

 - Grade checks will occur randomly throughout the season to determine eligibility.
 Any student-athlete whose grade point average is below 2.0 and/or has an "F" in any subject, will be ineligible to compete until the student has raised their failing grade(s).
 The athlete will regain eligibility for the following week.

 - Incomplete "I" may be given additional consideration for extenuating circumstances.

 - During the days of ineligibility, the student/athlete may practice or may be placed in a study hall to help them get eligible for the following competition.

-- A match shall consist of three one minute periods with a running clock.
+- A match shall consist of three one-minute periods with a running clock.

 - The final competition will be a bracketed tournament with awards being given.

-- Wrestlers may compete in their own singlet or in a short sleeve shirt and shorts.
+- Wrestlers may compete in their own singlet or in a short-sleeve shirt and shorts.

-- Hair devices for athletes with long hair shall consist of soft material and can be worn under head gear to control hair.
+- Hair devices for athletes with long hair shall consist of soft material and can be worn under headgear to control hair.

-- Wrestlers shall not wear jewelry.
+- By rule, wrestlers shall not wear jewelry.

 - All wrestlers must wear a crew neck t-shirt to wrestle in.